Dharmendrastm/Cybersecurity_common_questions/README.md

 ---
 # What is wireshark?
-Wireshark is an open-source tool very widely used to traffic in a network in real time.
-It helps us to analyse the data packets flowing in the network thus providing valuable information about the network behaviour and its performance as well as security.
+Wireshark is a free and open-source network protocol analyzer used for capturing and analyzing network traffic, helping troubleshoot network issues, analyze protocols, and ensure network security. .

 Network Traffic Analysis,Intrusion Detection and Prevention,Malware Analysis,Network Forensics,Vulnerability Analysis,Security Monitoring and Incident Response.

 ---